Black And Missing

 Search efforts have been extensive.
 Calera police deployed helicopters, drones, off-road vehicles, tracking dogs, and infrared heat-sensing cameras to comb the wooded terrain.
 They’ve also canvassed shelters, hospitals, and truck stops, and enlisted help from the FBI and Crime Stoppers.
 Despite these efforts, no trace has been found.

 Waithaka missed his grandson Byron’s graduation five days later.
 His June 3 birthday passed quietly.
-The family had planned a goat roast in celebration—but the party was never held.
+The family had planned a celebration—but the party was never held.

 Barua continues to post flyers about his father across Alabama during his trucking routes.
 Waithaka’s wife has returned to Kenya.
 Each phone call brings both dread and hope.